 By mapping your clientflow, you’ll get a bird’s eye view of how your business operates and see more clearly how your processes fit together; how your back-end workflows affect your front-end client experience, and vice versa.

 Regardless of whether your business is new or developed and thriving, mapping your clientflow will give you the information needed to optimize your core business processes.
 From there, you can make more informed decisions regarding your client experience, strategies, systems, and more.

 Mapping your clientflow to visualize the ins and outs of your business begins with four straightforward steps.

-- Document the four stages of your clientflow
+- Document the five stages of your clientflow

 - Consider dependencies